aritchie/blog/input/posts/shiny10.md

 Thanks
 ---

-A heartfelt thanks to all of those who have contributed in any way, shape, or form to Shiny - thank you.
+A big thank you to all of those who have contributed in any way, shape, or form to Shiny.
 I want to send out a few of special thank yous to people

 * [Dan Siegel](https://twitter.com/DanJSiegel)